Sheila-Ha/Social-Network-API/README.md

 ## Installation
 - Clone the repository to get your starter code
 - Install dependencies
+  - npm i =
+    - express
+    - mongodb
+    - mongoose
     - npm init
-    - npm install Sequelize
-    - npm install dotenv package
-    -  npm install MySQL
-    -  npm install MySQL2
-    -  npm install Node.js
+    - nodemon

  - Insomnia
    - Used for testing